ThucNguyen85/Till-Pos-Test-Cases/README.md

 # Till-Pos-Test-Cases
-Till Pos Test Cases
 I created the test cases by using Excel.
-Please download it and run it by excel.
+Please download TillPos.xlsx and run it by excel.
 For the details: I created 4 tabs:
   - Summary: Summarize the result of test execution
   - Computer Database List: The list test cases to verify the Computer Database List page